In-Person, On-Farm

 Hotel Accommodations

-Our discounted room block is available at the historic Americus Hotel in downtown Allentown, PA.
+Our host hotel is the historic Americus Hotel in downtown Allentown, PA.
 All learning and working sessions (June 17–18) will take place on-site at the Americus, making it the central hub for programming, informal conversations, and networking.

 Recommended travel dates: